Introduction to NetMediate

 | Request | IRequestHandler<TMessage, TResponse> | First registered handler only; returns TResponse |

-| Notification | INotificationHandler<TMessage> | All handlers started in parallel (fire-and-forget via Task.WhenAll); handler exceptions unobserved |
+| Notification | INotificationHandler<TMessage> | All handlers started concurrently (fire-and-forget); handler exceptions are logged but do not propagate |

 | Stream | IStreamHandler<TMessage, TResponse> | All registered handlers, items merged sequentially |